 In my mid-career years, I was a marketing research professional.
 I wrote my little fingers to the bone.
-Similarly, the work was not my creative endeavor but, instead, reports of research findings.
-In that life, I was also complimented for the near-perfect presentation of concepts, but I had to learn not to agonize over whether “the” was capitalized before writing The New York Times.
-It is, but clients didn’t care; they wanted to know what consumers thought about new advertising campaigns, new products, or new techniques to help them simplify their lives.
+Similarly, the work was not my own creative endeavor but, instead, reports of research findings that were professionally and creatively presented.
+In that life, I was also complimented for the near-perfect presentation of concepts and succinct reports of findings.
+These clients hired me to discover hat consumers thought about new advertising campaigns, new products, or new techniques to help them simplify their lives.

 And, in my longest and most meaningful stint as an entrepreneur (1994 to 2014), I operated Profile America, Inc., where I conducted secondary research, wrote industry profiles, and sold my material as sales-training tools to print media publishers.
 I also proofed and edited thousands of industry profiles through the years that were written by researchers and writers who worked for Profile America.

-All that is to say that I have written, but I have never been creative in my professional writing.
-Until now.
-The first creative output for me was writing blog entries for a client and friend, Ross Rossin.
+More-creative output started coming when I was asked to write blog entries for a client and friend, Ross Rossin.
 He’s the most amazing portrait artist in the world.
 (I’m really not overstating his greatness … not much, anyway.)
 I provide the following link to blog posts I wrote for him.
 He approved them with only the slightest change of a fact or a feeling, to make them more reflective of his own experience.

 I created the blog posts after a long conversation with Rossin, during which he shared his view of the world, his explanation of what he presents to the world through his art, and his deep appreciation for people from all walks of life.
 His travel schedule and his long “line” of clients waiting for portraits to be painted and unveiled precluded his spending time reviewing blog posts, so we decided to put a halt to the project.
 Still, the words and photos I chose paint a lovely picture of the masterful artist and convey a few of his musings.